pbag47/Comparaison-des-variantes-de-RLS/README.md

 ___
 ## Operating mode

+The main executable file is `main.m`.
+This file contains the configurable settings and calls several functions by following the procedure in the table below.

 | File | Description |
 | --- | --- |
 | `main.m` | First, the program makes a list of every simulation request (each noise type, each algorithm, each variable), according to the parameters set by the user. |